Go to the Voice biometrics APIs.

 Aculab Cloud's Voice Biometrics employs recent advances in Artificial Intelligence (AI) and the science of Big Data to verify a speaker, rapidly and reliably.
 In this first release, Voice Biometric Speaker Verification (SV) is available* via a suite of web services that let you send your voice audio to the biometrics engine as a file.
 Each user you want to verify by voice can say the same phrase to register, verify and update (text dependent mode) or they can can register, verify and update using different phrases (text independent mode).

-Speaker verification is available on a cloud account and is secured by access keys that you can create on your account.
+It is secured by access keys that you can create on your account.
 You group these keys and the users that create registrations with them in a User Group.
 Users register samples of their voice to establish a voice model that can be updated with additional samples to improve the model or to account for changes in environment or normal vocal variations.

 In the initial release of Aculab Cloud's Voice Biometrics, a user's audio data can be supplied directly as a file or streamed to a WebSocket in discrete phrases.
 In the latter case, this may entail the client using Voice Activity Detection (VAD) to identify individual phrases from a stream of audio.
 The results of the verification will only be available after all the audio has been sent on the WebSocket.
 In future the Voice Biometric analysis may incorporate VAD and thus be able to analyse continuous streamed audio, optionally providing verification results on an ongoing basis.